-With the World being so uncertain – and also for those that can’t find Yeast in their grocery stores, and are perhaps wanting to bake more!
+With the World being so uncertain, those who can’t find Yeast in their grocery stores and perhaps want to bake more!
 I bring you the latest recipe: Bannock Bread.

 North American Indian Bread Recipe.
-It’s easy to make and not a whole lot of ingredients – but It is “Deep Fried” so if you are watching your waistline, just find another recipe!
+It’s easy to make and does not have many ingredients – but It is “Deep Fried,” so if you are watching your waistline, find another recipe!

 Indian Bannock Flat Bread Recipe!